YMMV: Pod People

 Crow: Yeah, try to be nice to your boyfriend's girlfriend.

 - Fridge Brilliance: The poachers mention someone named Bill who went legit and works with the rangers.
 Later, we're introduced to Tommy's uncle who is named Bill and has ranger friends.
+Also, while not close to what you'd call villainous, Uncle Bill does have enough of a Jerkass streak that you could picture him fitting right in with the three poachers if he had been a friend of theirs.

 - Hilarious in Hindsight: Trumpy is compared to a cross between a bear and a pig.
 Add a man in there and you might be getting somewhere...